MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/tab-navigation.md

 ## Navigate between tabs

-The [pages](/javascript/api/@microsoft/teams-js/pages) capability of the TeamsJS library provides support for navigation between tabs within an app.
+The [pages](/javascript/api/@microsoft/teams-js/pages) capability of the Microsoft Teams JavaScript client library provides support for navigation between tabs within an app.
 Specifically, the [`pages.currentApp`](/javascript/api/@microsoft/teams-js/pages.currentapp) namespace offers a function `navigateTo(NavigateWithinAppParams)` to allow navigation to a specific tab within the current app and a function `navigateToDefaultPage()` to navigate to the first tab defined in the app's manifest.

 The following code illustrates how to navigate to a specific page: